-Countywide o or Unincorporated San Benito Co ounty Initiatives Initiatives Description of Initiative Economic and Employment Impacts Approximate Cost and Funding Source Status of Initiative Urgent Ongoi ng Initiatives Retain Hospital Facilities in San Benito County The current hospital in San Benito County is a vital facility that delivers health care services to the region's residents.
-However, the hospital's financial problems may force the facility to close during 2023.
-It is critical to attract an alternative provider of health services to reuse the hospital facilities.
+Countywide or Unincorpor Countywide or Unincorporated San Benito County Initiatives Initiatives Description of Initiative Economic and Employment Impacts Approximate Cost and Funding Source Status of Initiative Urgent Ongoing Initiatives Retain Hospital Facilities in San Benito County The Hazel Hawkins Hospital in San Benito County is a vital facility that delivers health care services to the region's residents.
+However, the hospital's financial problems may force the facility to close, and it is critical to find a solution to continue delivering health care services at the facility.
 Closure of the hospital will eliminate 578 staff jobs and 136 physician jobs.
 It will cost significant indirect and induced job loss, income, business revenue and spending.
 It will be more difficult for residents and businesses to access health care services, making San Benito County less desirable to live and work.
 The costs of maintaining, improving or adaptively reusing the existing hospital facilities are unknown.
-No organized effort is in place to retain and reuse the hospital facilities.
-However, regional stakeholders are actively engaged in discussions with hospital management in attempts to find a new health care provider or a partner for the current hospital.
-Generate New Electrical Power Needed to Support Additional Business Activities The Hollister substation that serves most of San Benito County can no longer deliver electrical power to new (and some expanding) commercial businesses.
-This means that the substation must be expanded or alternative sources of renewable energy must be added to the grid in order to support commercial growth.
+The initiative is fluid and regional stakeholders are actively engaged in efforts to retain health care services at the facility.
+Generate New Electrical Power Needed to Support Additional Business Activities The Hollister substation that serves most of San Benito County can no longer deliver electrical power to new and established commercial businesses.
+The substation must be expanded, or alternative sources of renewable energy must be added to the grid in order to support commercial growth.
 The lack of sufficient electrical power capacity will shut down most of San Benito County for new business growth, which could seriously damage the local economy.
 Costs and sources of funding needed to expand power are unknown.
 The City of Hollister and San Benito County could collaborate to establish an Enhanced Infrastructure Finance District (EIFD) designed to fund improvements.
-Potential solutions may require assistance from State Legislatures.
-Renewable energy options to increase the electrical power supply have yet to be identified.
-Develop a New College Campus A 70-acre site at Fairview Corner was purchased to develop a new community college campus (\$60 million was secured by the passage of a bond measure in 2018).
+The initiative is fluid and regional stakeholders are actively engaged in efforts to find new electrical power solutions.
+Develop a New Gavilan College Campus A 70-acre site at Fairview Corner was purchased to develop a new community college campus (\$60 million was secured by the passage of a bond measure in 2018).
 The new campus will include a 35k square foot building to be used for classrooms, labs, and a community meeting space, along with 150 parking spaces.
 A community college will create jobs and the new campus will provide critical educational facilities and services needed to make San Benito County a more attractive place to live and work.
 The entire \$60 million will be needed to complete the main campus building, which includes offsite roadway and site access improvements along with wastewater treatment and an extension of water and power to the site.
-Additional funding will be needed for site build out.
-Construction is expected to start once the State architect approves the project.
-The development will include an onsite septic system, until the new development can connect to the Hollister wastewater treatment plant.
+Additional funding will be needed for future site build out.
+Construction has started, which will include an onsite septic system, until the new development can connect to the Hollister wastewater treatment plant.
 Two new neighboring subdivisions will expand the demand for nearby commercial services.